The Address On The Web For:

 Perfume bottle collectors value RLalique bottles most highly.
 RLalique glass architectural commissions, windows, glass panels and the like, are fiercely competed for in their rare appearances on the auction block.
 Collectors of cachets (seals) highly value the wonderful RLalique designs, and the jewelry of Rene Lalique creates huge prices at auction when it crosses the block.
 His production vases are collected by people all over the world, and Rene Lalique's one of a kind Cire Perdue creations are found in a handful of private collections, and in Rene Lalique Museum Collections worldwide, where one can also find the entire variety of his artistic talents.
 Rene Lalique Car Mascots are the most sought after in that field, and everything from Lalique's Ashtrays, Tableware, Plates, Bowls, Light Fixtures, Inkwells, Clocks, and the entire array of his works are collected around the world.
 He was in his time, and remains even today, over 60 years after his death, THE MAN in many fields.
 The entirety of his output, his RLalique, is what this website is all about.

-We cataloged and reported on about 1000 live auctions in 2009 that sold thousands of Rene Lalique glass and other items in dozens of countries worldwide.
-For 2010 there were about 1200 live auctions that we reported on, all containing 1 or more pieces of R. Lalique!
-For 2011 the number is over 2100!
+RLalique.com cataloged and reported on about 1000 live auctions in 2009 that sold thousands of Rene Lalique glass and other items in dozens of countries worldwide.
+Through the end of 2014 that number grew to over 10,000 auction reports!
 In addition to live auctions, many thousands more of R Lalique antiques were sold at online auctions as well.

 The most prevalent Lalique auction item is tableware, reflecting the huge volume and the incredible variety of models and sizes produced by Rene Lalique.
 Lalique plates, bowls, glasses and stemware comprise the greatest volume by numbers of Lalique's auction sales.